How to Make Cloned Drive Bootable in Windows 11/10 [5 Ways]

 - Sector By Sector Clone: It allows you to clone all sectors on source disk no matter they are used or not.
 If you are cloning a large hard drive to a smaller SSD, better not to choose it.
 But if you are trying to clone the system reserved partition, please tick it to make sure it functions normally on the cloned drive.

-- If you want to clone only operating system to target drive, e.g. clone Windows 10 to NVMe SSD, you can use the System Clone feature.
+- System Clone: If you want to clone only OS to target drive, e.g. clone Windows 10 to NVMe SSD, you can use this option.

 If you encounter similar issues, you can try the above methods to fix them and make cloned drive bootable in Windows 10.
 And if you want to avoid the booting problems, AOMEI Backupper, the best disk cloning software, can help you clone hard drive easily and error-free.
 Given the excellent compatibility, you can also use it as a M.2 SSD cloner to migrate Windows 10 to M.2 SSD.